Last Updated on April 15, 2023 by Dave Farquhar

 When an AC adapter goes bad, you need to replace it.
 I’ve written about that before.
 If you need machine-specific advice, I have advice for Nook devices and Atari 2600 game consoles.
 Frequently, the device it plugs into will still work just fine once you replace the adapter.

-I frequently buy AC adapters online, but if you need something today, here’s an offbeat source.
+I frequently buy AC adapters online.
+I’m just careful about what I’m buying.
+If you need something today, big-box consumer electronics stores or stores like Batteries Plus are a reasonable source local to you.
+Or, here’s an offbeat source.
 Most thrift stores have a box of stray AC adapters somewhere in the store.
 If you find that box and sift through it, you may very well find something suitable, and you’ll probably only pay a couple of dollars for it.